 Giorgio Vasari was a renowned Florentine architect, artist, and art historian who left an indelible mark on the High Renaissance era.
 His influence on the world of art and architecture is immeasurable.

 Vasari’s most famous work is his book, The Lives of the Most Excellent Painters, Sculptors, and Architects.
 It established him as the world’s first modern art historian.
 In this juicy treatise, he chronicled the lives and works of many of the greatest artists of the time.

-Vasari was esteemed during his lifetime as a painter and an architect, who worked for the mighty Medici clan.
-As a painter, Vasari was solidly average.
-He played second fiddle to the High Renaissance "holy trinity" of Leonardo, Michelangelo, and Raphael.
-But he was still a supremely talented and multi-faceted Renaissance man.
+Although Vasari was highly esteemed during his lifetime as a painter and architect, his artistic abilities were considered average when compared to the likes of Leonardo da Vinci, Michelangelo, and Raphael.
+Nevertheless, he was a supremely talented and multi-faceted Renaissance man.

 A Short Biography of Vasari